 The structure was published by Norman, B.H., Dodge, J.A., Richardson, T.I., et al., Guo, S., Boodhoo, A., and Krishnan, V., in 2006 in a paper entitled "Benzopyrans are selective estrogen receptor Beta agonists with novel activity in models of benign prostatic hyperplasia." (abstract).

 This crystal structure was determined using X-ray diffraction at a resolution of 2.5 Å and deposited in 2006.

 The experimental data on which the structure is based was also deposited.

-This PDB entry contains multiple copies of the structure of Estrogen receptor alpha.
+This PDB entry contains multiple copies of the structure of Estrogen receptor beta.

 It also contains one or more heterogenic compounds (e.g., ligands, co-factors, ions, modified amino acids, etc.); see here for a complete list.

 The following tables show cross-reference information to other databases (to obtain a list of all PDB entries sharing the same property or classification, click on the magnifying glass icon):

 This entry contains 1 unique UniProt protein: